There will come a time in your business when you grow beyond the DIY stage. Maybe you’re there now.

 Today’s post will address these questions and more.
 And next week’s post will go into detail about why I prefer you form a long-term relationship with a professional designer rather than heading to crowd-sourced sites for your design solutions.
 I’ll also cover what to look for in a design portfolio, and what your ultimate goals should be for the designer/client relationship.

-There’s a lot of information between these two posts, but despite that, I may not cover your specific question.
+There’s a lot of information between these two posts.
+Read on!

 The main reason to hire a graphic designer?
 You’re not 100% happy with your visual brand.
 This may be because: